 The risk nobody's talking about

 Everyone's worried about AI hallucinating — making things up.
 That's a real risk, and it's getting smaller with every model update.
-The risk that isn't shrinking is the one nobody's watching: AI that gives you a perfectly accurate answer to 40% of the problem and presents it as the whole picture.
+The risk that isn't shrinking is the one nobody's watching: AI that gives you a perfectly accurate answer to 60% of the problem and presents it as the whole picture.

 It doesn't simplify on purpose.
 It simplifies because that's what language models do — they pattern-match toward the most probable answer, not the most complete one.
 They drop requirements, ignore edge cases, and skip the parts that are hard to reason about.
 Then they hand you something polished and confident.
 Your team looks at it, thinks "this is good," and executes.
 Nobody checks what's missing because nothing looks missing.

 That's the completeness gap.
 And it's the gap that hits your bottom line — not because the AI was wrong, but because it wasn't finished.
 The gap doesn't close with better models.
 It closes with better judgment — specifically, the judgment to pause between AI output and business action, and check what was left out.
-That judgment is what I call the AI Instinct.

 Your team already has it for people — you can tell when an employee is winging it versus when they've done the work.
 You don't have it for AI yet.
 Nobody does.
 That's what I build.

 Where most businesses sit right now

 The journey from bottom-right to top-right isn't about deploying more AI.
 It's about organising the judgment your team already has.
-That's the instinct.

 What "correct but incomplete" looks like